-Many online retailers set up their site based on their products, then work out who might like to buy them.
+Many online retailers set up their sites based on their products, then work out who might like to buy them.
 Saturdays did the opposite.
-Their brand, and their business is built to attract their target audience.
+Their brand and their business is built to attract their target audience.

 As such, Saturdays want to help this like-minded audience with much more than just surfing.
 They understand their subscribers share a passion for the same lifestyle, and that could include other things.
 The Saturdays man also enjoys coffee, art, skating and music.
 What other menswear retailer is offering a handmade table reconstructed from original Coney Island boardwalk wood – for $14000 US no less.

 The magazine gives Saturdays an opportunity to explore their audience’s passion in a longer form.
 Their beautiful print magazine is coveted by their brand fans.
 The commitment to an entirely sales-free, story-focused publication demonstrates that Saturdays are serious about their brand’s values.
 It’s not just some convenient ruse that helps them sell more boardshorts online.

 Tunstall backs up this assertion, speaking to Fashion Week Daily

 “The concept was to put some perspective behind our brand.
 Having other peoples’ thoughts included didn’t make sense.
 We use this as a marketing concept for the brand; we never intended to make money from the magazine itself.”

 Saturdays care about their customers’ passions.
 Their magazine proves it.

 Could a magazine help grow your eCommerce business?